 No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
 At Basement Systems of Indiana, we repair foundations throughout Indiana every day.

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.
 To schedule your free quote, call or e-mail us today!
-We serve Indianapolis, Carmel, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, Greenwood, and many areas nearby.
+We serve Indianapolis, Carmel, Fort Wayne, Fishers, Bloomington, Lafayette, Muncie, Terra Haute, Noblesville, Kokomo, and many areas nearby.